-Neighborhood Roma and local office workers alike line up for home-style Hungarian flavors at Akácfa Étkezde.
-This bizarrely decorated self-service eatery is located in a District 7 backstreet.
-The interior is decked out in a hodgepodge of items that span from landscape paintings to faux-Biedermeier living room furniture.
-The checkered tablecloths covered with transparent plastic evoke nostalgia of the 1980s' Hungarian dining scene.
+Neighborhood Roma and local office workers alike line up for home-style Hungarian flavors at Akácfa Étkezde, a self-service eatery in a backstreet of Budapest's old Jewish Quarter.
+The bizarrely eclectic decor includes landscape paintings and faux-Biedermeier living room furnishings, while the sticky, checkered tablecloths evoke 1980s nostalgia.

-Akácfa Étkezde serves low-priced, unfussy traditional Hungarian dishes.
-A beef or pork stew, sausages, stuffed cabbage, schnitzel, a couple of vegetable stews, and palacsinta (crepes) are served every day.
-Portions are generous, the prices rock-bottom.
-Don't expect a fine-dining kitchen, but the food is decent, and at Akácfa Étkezde you will get to experience a face of Budapest that's largely hidden from downtown - everyday dining among those with limited means.
-Weekend adventurers be warned, Akácfa Étkezde is closed on Saturdays and Sundays.
+Akácfa Étkezde serves unfussy traditional dishes like beef or pork stew, sausages, stuffed cabbage, schnitzel, vegetable stews, and palacsinta (Hungarian crepes).
+Portions are generous, prices rock-bottom.
+Don't expect a fine-dining kitchen, but the food is decent, and it's here that you can experience a side of Budapest dining largely absent in downtown—modest eateries that everyday locals frequent.
+Weekend adventurers be warned: Akácfa Étkezde is closed on Saturdays and Sundays.